TheGamerCant/Mountain-Generals-Wild-Ride/documentation.md

 <state>.subdivision_states			-> Array, which states are part of the subdivision

 SLO.previous_election_turnout			-> Variable, turnout in the country.
-Turnout was mandatory, so between 85-95 SLO.previous_election_results			-> Array, percentage vote of each party at the last election SLO.previous_election_votes			-> Array, vote count of each party at the last election SLO.previous_election_party_position		-> Array, position of each party at the last election results.
+Turnout was mandatory, so between 85-95 SLO.previous_election_states			-> Array, states that took part in the last election SLO.previous_election_results			-> Array, percentage vote of each party at the last election SLO.previous_election_votes			-> Array, vote count of each party at the last election SLO.previous_election_party_position		-> Array, position of each party at the last election results.
 Index = party, value = position